This article may contain affiliate/compensated links. For full information, please see our disclaimer here.

-Two Can Travel receives emails every week asking how to find a teaching job in Cambodia.
+We receive emails every week asking how to find a job teaching in Cambodia.

-We are happy to share our personal experience finding work in Cambodia.
-Our situation and experience is probably different than others’s, but this is what we know based on what we’ve been through and from talking to friends and people in our networks who work in education in Phnom Penh.
+Becoming an international school teacher is a fulfilling experience that can take you around the world!
+We are happy to share our personal experience finding work teaching in Cambodia.
+The information here is what we know based on our experience, from talking to fellow educators, and from the people in our networks who work in education in Phnom Penh.

 Pin this article for later!

-What degrees or certifications are required to teach in Cambodia?
+What degrees or certifications are required for teaching in Cambodia?

 A university degree is usually required to teach in Cambodia.
-Degrees in English, Teaching or Early Childhood Education are best, however a degree in any subject is usually acceptable.
-It can be challenging to find a teaching job without a university degree.
+Degrees in English, Teaching or Early Childhood Education are best.
+However, a degree in any subject is usually acceptable.
+It can be challenging to find a job teaching in Cambodia without a university degree.